ananas-dev/slippi-auth/README.md

 Slippi-auth is a service that provides authentication using a slippi account.
 It works by faking a netplay player which the person wanting to authentify has to connect to in direct mode.

+> [!WARNING]\
+> Because the traffic is not encrypted between the slippi servers and slippi-auth, if an attacker gains privilege on the network of your sever he can authentify as anyone.
+I would therefore not use this auth for sensible data.

 ## Installation

 1. Clone the repo: